Diagnostic Engagements

 The diagnostic work has to come before the investment.
 Not after the first failed quarter.

-North America Market Entry for Manufacturers
+North America Market Entry

-Specifier Strategy for Manufacturers
+Specifier Strategy

 How to influence the specification decision before it closes, and why margins are always protected upstream.